 What if you could get into the prestigious school of your dreams without having to take out loans to pay for it?

-At six of the most well-known campuses in the U.S., that’s a reality.
+At six of the best-known campuses in the U.S., that’s a reality.

 Need-blind admissions benefits students

 Believe it or not, when you apply for college, most admissions officers hold your application in one hand — and your FAFSA in the other.

 After all, your FAFSA — or Free Application for Federal Student Aid — shows how much money your family could reasonably put toward the cost of your attendance, an amount officially designated as your “Expected Family Contribution” (EFC).

 With this information handy, schools inevitably accept or deny some applicants based partly on how those students would affect the institution’s bottom line.

 At a need-blind school with a healthy endowment, however, the admissions department doesn’t consider your family’s financials at all.
 Their decision on whether to accept you is made regardless of your FAFSA and EFC.